Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-If these two boundary generators lie in distinct distinguished subgroups, say $\hat \Gamma_i$ and $\hat \Gamma_{i'}$, where $i<i'$.
-Assume that the first boundary generator corresponds to $\hat a_{i,k}$ and the second corresponds to $\hat a_{i',k'}$.
-We can write $d_j$ as a product of four transformations: first twist along the axis $\hat A_{i,k}$, then map the boundary half-plane of $a_{i,k}$ onto the right half-plane; then interchange left and right half-planes, and last map the right half-plane onto the boundary half-plane of $\hat a_{i',k'}$. \begin{itemize}
+where $\wt d$ is the matrix for the handle closer.
+If these two boundary generators lie in distinct distinguished subgroups, say $\wh \Gamma_i$ and $\wh \Gamma_{i'}$, where $i<i'$.
+Assume that the first boundary generator corresponds to $\wh a_{i,k}$ and the second corresponds to $\wh a_{i',k'}$.
+We can write $d_j$ as a product of four transformations: First, the twist along the axis $\wh A_{i,k}$, then map the boundary half-plane of $a_{i,k}$ onto the right half-plane; then interchange left and right half-planes, and last map the right half-plane onto the boundary half-plane of $\wh a_{i',k'}$.

-\item Twist transformation preserve both sides of $\hat A_{i,k}$ and maps the point on $\hat A_{i,k}$ , whose distance from the base point is $-\tau_j$, to the base point on $\hat A_{i,k}$.
+\begin{itemize} \item[(1)] The twist transformation preserves both sides of $\wh A_{i,k}$ and maps the point on $\wh A_{i,k}$ , whose distance from the base point is $-\tau_j$, to the base point on $\wh A_{i,k}$.
 We can write the matrix for this transformation as

 where $f_{\tau}$ is the universal twist map, $f_{\tau}(z)=e^{-\tau}z$.